hsnucnmc/winter-2022/PKI.md

 ---

 # Outline
-- What Is PKI
+- What is PKI
 - OpenSSL
   - Create a Self-signed Certificate - Method 1
   - Create a Self-signed Certificate - Method 2
-  - Test Server With OpenSSL
+  - Test Server with OpenSSL

 ---